caelcs/cassitory/README.md

 Cassitory allows you to handle redundancy tables in Cassandra (In case that Apache Spark is not an option or to complex for your needs)

-In a normal scenario you would have to define a cassandra entity per table that holds the cassandra annotations to map to it. and for each of them a Repository which will be used by your service to coordinate all the write operations and making sure that you persist to both tables by using both repositories, therefore you will have to create one instance per cassandra entity to persist.
+In a normal scenario you would have to define a cassandra entity per table that holds the cassandra annotations, and for each of them a Repository that will be used by your service coordinating all the write operations and making sure that you persist to both tables by using both repositories, therefore you will have to create one instance per cassandra entity to persist.

 The idea behind Cassitory is to hide all that complexity from you.
 Although you will still need to have your cassandra entities but no Repositories, no creation of multiple Cassandra entity instances.
 Instead you will have DTO that contains the data and knows how to map to each Cassandra entity and a Single repository to handle all the persistence layer to the multiple tables.
-Based on the mapping will create an instance of each Cassandra Entity and save it.
+Based on the mapping it will create an instance of each Cassandra Entity and save it.

 **No Reflexion**:
 Cassitory does not use reflexion to do all the operations that provides abd because of it there are some compromises if you want to use it.